jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_code_walkthrough.md

 The value from this is multiplied with our FQS value in b and we store the result in r7:r6.

-At this point we should take a moment to consider how this fraction based interpretation is implemented in the code.
-Otherwise the code we're about to walk through would be more confusing that it needs to be!

-The most efficient way for the 8051 to divide by 128 is to divide by 256 and multiply by 2.
-The reason for this is that dividing by 256 is very easy - almost free, and multiplying by 2 is also very easy.

-The routine at 1DFO takes care of this, and uses 50h to keep track of how many times the value should be doubled.
-This is why 50h is set to the value 2 at the end of the code above: we performed 2 lookups that use this /128 pattern.
-The details of how it works are kind of tricky so I've left a full expanation for the Appendix section at the end.

-Returning to the code at hand, we check if 25h.7 is set.
+Next, we check if 25h.7 is set.
 This bit being set indicates that the altitude sensor is active, which corresponds to an altitutde of > 1000M.
 If this is set, we do a dptr lookup for 1160+6B=11CB, which contains the value 78h, that is 120 decimal.

-The call to 1DF0 multiplies r7:r6 by the value in a and shifts to the left (i.e. doubles) the number of times specified in 50h.
-The multiplication or r7:r6 with a will result in a 24-bit value r7:r6:r5, but the next time we call 1DF0, it will again use just r7:r6, discarding r5, thus effectively dividing by 256.
+The call to 1DF0 handles combining this adjustment with r7:r6.

 At this point, r7:r6 contains the product of the FQS, air temperature and altitude adjustments.

 ## Cold start enrichments

-Then:
+Next we have:

 ```
 X1d44: